 For most categories of exports and imports of goods, the price indexes are BLS export and import price indexes.
 However, for several categories of capital goods that have known quality-adjustment challenges, alternative quality-adjusted indexes are substituted.
 Quality-adjusted prices from the Federal Reserve Board are used in deflating selected components of exports and imports of telecommunications equipment.
-A BLS producer price index is used to deflate exports of semiconductors.33 A BLS consumer price index for smartphones is used to deflate components of imports of other durable household goods.34 BEA quality-adjusted price indexes are used to deflate imports of photocopier equipment.35 and exports and imports of scientific, hospital, and medical equipment.
-Finally, several types of exports and import price indexes are not available at that level of detail.36
+A BLS producer price index is used to deflate exports of semiconductors.31 A BLS consumer price index for smartphones is used to deflate components of imports of other durable household goods.32 BEA quality-adjusted price indexes are used to deflate imports of photocopier equipment.33 and exports and imports of scientific, hospital, and medical equipment.
+Finally, several types of exports and imports of transportation equipment are deflated using specific PPIs, because export and import price indexes are not available at that level of detail.34

 For most categories of services, BLS export or import prices are not available.
-Instead, PPIs, consumer price indexes, or BEA composite indexes of prices or of input costs are used for deflation.37
+Instead, PPIs, consumer price indexes, or BEA composite indexes of prices or of input costs are used for deflation.35

 In addition, the quantity estimates for several categories of exports and imports are prepared using methods other than deflation.
 For example, the quantity estimates for petroleum and petroleum products imports are prepared using direct valuation-that is, by multiplying the base-year price by the current-period quantity data.
-(For general descriptions of the above methods, see "Estimates for detailed components" in chapter 4.)
+(For general descriptions of the above methods, see "Estimates for detailed components" in Chapter 4.)